QR4.5.9 Testing The Theory

 QR4.5 Fields Upon Fields

-Newton believed that particles cause all the forces of nature because only matter can push matter, so how the earth’s gravity kept the moon in orbit puzzled him.
-The earth doesn’t touch the moon but it pulls it from a distance, so particles must cause it because nothing else can.
+Newton believed that only matter can push matter so particles cause all the forces of nature, but how the earth’s gravity kept the moon in orbit puzzled him.
+The earth doesn’t touch the moon, yet it pulls it from a distance, so how can particles do that?

 Figure 4.17.
 The CERN Standard Model

-The standard model solution to this puzzle was that Newton was right because modern fields create particles that exert forces.
+The standard model answer is that fields create particles that exert forces.
 They can’t be seen, as their action destroys them, but the equations imply them.
-Photon particles from an electro-magnetic field then cause electrical and magnetic forces, gluon particles from a strong field cause nuclear forces, W and Z particles from a weak field cause neutron decay, and a Higgs particle from a field gives mass to W/Z particles.
+Photons from the electro-magnetic field then cause electrical and magnetic forces, gluons from a strong field cause nuclear forces, weak particles from a weak field cause neutron decay, and a Higgs particle creates their mass.

 .